sixfootbeard/pile/README.md

 (invoke-restart restart-case-name & args)
 This function transfers control to a non-local named restart case and is typically called from within a bound handler function.

+# AOT Compilation

+There is preliminary support for AOT compiling code (currently just the standard library).
+You can create the AOT files with the 'aotgen' script.
+Then, run 'aotrepl' which uses these files.

 # Footer